OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 ![Team_Topologies](Team_Topologies.jpg "width=500")

-Team Topologies uses Conway’s Law to bridge the divide between books about designing effective software architectures (e.g. [Domain-Driven Design: Distilled](#ddd)) and books about creating effective teams (e.g. [The Five Dysfunctions of a Team](#dysfunc)), while optimising for the rapid “flow” of value to end users.
+Team Topologies uses [Conway’s Law](https://en.wikipedia.org/wiki/Conway%27s_law) to bridge the divide between books about designing effective software architectures (e.g. [Domain-Driven Design: Distilled](#ddd)) and books about creating effective teams (e.g. [The Five Dysfunctions of a Team](#dysfunc)), while optimising for the rapid “flow” of value to end users.

 Matthew Skelton is deeply influenced by the Continuous Delivery movement in the UK, and this influence shines through.
-I know this personally, because for about a year back in 2017 I co-organised the London Continuous Delivery Meetup with him.
+I know this personally, because for about a year back in 2017 I co-organised the [London Continuous Delivery Meetup Group](https://www.meetup.com/London-Continuous-Delivery/) with him.
 Attendees would sometimes come with their copy of [Continuous Delivery](#cd) tucked under their arm - and they called it “the Bible”.
-The spin-off Pipeline Conferences, which Skelton ran, were some of the most welcoming, diverse and intellectually stimulating tech conferences I’ve ever attended/supported.
+The spin-off [Pipeline Conferences](https://pipelineconf.info/), which Skelton ran, were some of the most welcoming, diverse and intellectually stimulating tech conferences I’ve ever attended/supported.

 Team Topologies is a book for the senior managers of IT departments.
 It takes the view that software architecture starts with team architecture and it provides a blueprint for designing your teams, and the communication/collaboration protocols between them, in such a way that your preferred software architecture emerges organically.
-This radically reduces both the need for toxic bureaucracy as well as the risk of poor architectural choices that accrue significant technical debt.
+This radically reduces both the need for toxic bureaucracy as well as the risk of poor architectural choices that accrue significant [technical debt](https://en.wikipedia.org/wiki/Technical_debt).

 If you’ve enjoyed Team Topologies and would like to learn more about some of the core concepts it discusses, the three books referenced in the first two paragraphs above are a great start.
 You might also enjoy [Accelerate](#accelerate), which is another ideal book for senior IT leadership, which uses a scientific, data-driven approach to map various technical and cultural practices to business success.